 Dr Janice Wilson is the Commission’s chief executive, a position she has held since 2011.
 Prior to this she was a deputy director-general at the Ministry of Health, initially for mental health, then population health.

 A psychiatrist by training, she was also director of mental health at the Ministry and has worked clinically as a psychiatrist, as well as a manager of mental health services.

-Janice enjoys living in Wellington with her family including her dog and cat, and the challenges of being an active gardener within the wonderful climatic variations this city experiences.
+Janice enjoys living in Wellington with her family including her dog and cat, and the challenges of being an active gardener within the wonderful climatic variations the city experiences.